core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * With reference to the "OSCORE Flag Bits" registry defined in {{Section 13.7 of RFC8613}} as part of the "Constrained RESTful Environments (CoRE) Parameters" registry group, it updates the entries with Bit Position 0 and 1 (see {{sec-iana}}), both originally marked as "Reserved".
 That is, it defines and registers the usage of the OSCORE flag bit with Bit Position 0, as the one intended to expand the space for the OSCORE flag bits in the OSCORE Option (see {{ssec-oscore-option-extensions}}).
 Also, it marks the bit with Bit Position of 1 as "Unassigned".

+* It updates the protection of CoAP responses with OSCORE originally specified in {{Section 8.3 of RFC8613}}, as defined in {{sec-updated-response-protection}} of this document.

-* It specifies a method that two peers can use to update their OSCORE identifiers.
+Furtheremore, this document specifies a method that two peers can use to update their OSCORE identifiers.
 This can be run as a stand-alone procedure, or instead embedded in a KUDOS execution.

 ## Terminology ## {#terminology}